Gruppe Monsun: Indian Ocean trade routes

-Japan's entry into the war in 1941 led to the capture of European south-east Asian colonies such as British Malaya and the Dutch East Indies.
-In May and June 1942, Japanese submarines began operating in the Indian Ocean and had engaged British forces in Madagascar.
-The British had invaded the Vichy-controlled island to prevent it from falling into Japanese hands – as Japan was never known (from post-war evaluation) to have had plans to place Madagascar within its own sphere of influence, Britain's defense of the island could also have been surmised to have been a plausible defense against any possibility of Madagascar falling under Germany occupation.
+Japan's entry into the war in 1941 led to the capture of European south-east Asian colonies including British Malaya and the Dutch East Indies.
+In May and June 1942, Japanese submarines began operating in the Indian Ocean and engaged British forces in the Battle of Madagascar (5 May – 6 November 1942).
+The British had invaded the Vichy-controlled island to prevent it from falling into Japanese hands.

-Axis strategic raw materials
+Axis raw materials

 UIT-24 (the former Italian in Japan in 1944.